 Coastal duneland, woodland, clifftop, oceanside (Gulf of St Lawrence).

 Bill Coore & Ben Crenshaw, with input from Rod Whitman.

 Above distances are for the Cabot Cliffs course.
 Also at Cabot Cliffs location is the 10-hole par-3 The Nest course.
 Located 1.5 km to the southwest of Cabot Cliffs, with its own clubhouse & lodging, is the original 18-hole Cabot Links course (par-70; 6,854 yds from back tees).

 1.5 km NE of Inverness / 155 km W of Sydney.

-The sensational new sister course of Cabot Links, is also a championship layout that ranks with the best.
+Laid out on undulating terrain behind Broad Cove, Cabot Cliffs is another world-class seaside links, crafted by the inimitable team of Bill Coore and Ben Crenshaw.
+As the sensational sister course to Cabot Links, the Cliffs layout is also a championship test of golf that ranks with the best.
 With six par-3s, 4s and 5s, ten of the holes have you golfing directly alongside the shoreline of Broad Cove on the Gulf of St Lawrence.